jason-paulose/NBA-Free-Agency-Analysis/README.md

 I found this dataset on Kaggle, downloaded it as a .csv and imported it into SQL Server.
 Credit for the dataset goes to Nathan Lauga on Kaggle: https://www.kaggle.com/nathanlauga/nba-games

+One consideration is that one table only had team data from the 2019 - 2020 NBA season.
+As a result, the analysis of the statistics above are based on 2019 - 2020 data.

 ### Data Cleaning

 Before analyzing the data, I performed the following operations to work with a cleaner, more relevant dataset.
 Each line is followed by the main keywords/functions used to accomplish each task.